A Study Found That Cats Mirror Their Owner's Personality

 The study from Nottingham Trent University and the University of Lincoln was titled "Owner personality and the well-being of their cats share parallels with the parent-child relationship".

-The results show that traits that were more prominent in humans were also more observed in their cats.
+The results show that traits that were more prominent in humans were also more frequently observed in their cats.

 WHAAATTTT

-For example, if a human-owner is a permanently stressed, or anxious person, their cat is likely to be the same.
+For example, if a human owner is a permanently stressed or anxious person, their cat is likely to be the same.

 The study also highlighted those of us who consider cats as our kids!

-Humans who scored higher on the "agreeableness" trait had cats who had better well-being outcomes and were more satisfied with their relationships.
+Humans who scored higher on the "agreeableness" trait had cats that had better well-being outcomes and were more satisfied with their relationships.

 Another study found that cats adopt the lifestyle of their owners.